LambdaConglomerate/x9115lam/project/README.md

 The probabilistic heuristic outperformed both of the other PSOs on  every model.

 ###Spread###
-Spread perfomance varied based on model with some of the optimizers doing better than others.
+Spread performance varied based on model with some of the optimizers doing better than others.

 ##3d Objective 500 Step Run##